 It is National Eating Disorders Awareness Week.
 Although I’ve come a very very long way, I still struggle from time to time.
 Whether it’s the feeling I get when I eat, the negative self-talk I aloud myself, or my relationship to my body, it still creeps up on me.
 So I share.

 I just got home from a Yoga Retreat in Nicaragua.
 It was magical.
-It was life changing.
+It was life-changing.
 It was filled with revelations.
 In this series, I want to share with you my process, my crazy, my growth.
 Take it.
 Leave it.
-Come back when you're ready.
+Come back when you’re ready.
 Love all of you.

-For the first one, I need to talk about bathing suits, social media, body image and love.
+For the first one, I need to talk about bathing suits, social media, body image, and love.

-MY BODY NEEDS TO BE CELEBRATED.
+Revelation #1 MY BODY NEEDS TO BE CELEBRATED.
 I AM ENOUGH